digistackops-PHP-org/PHP-2-tier-E-Com-Local/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'dbadmin'@'%' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 ```
-HERE "." => All DB can Access By these User
+HERE "." => All DB can Access By these User,
 	 "%" => These User can allow from any Host-Machine

 # Application server Setup